At last, after many, many delays, for very differing reasons, The Grand Egyptian Museum will be opening soon… by February 2024 at the latest.

 Moftah estimates that 2 to 3 million guests will visit GEM in its first year of opening, and in the longer-term up to 8 million a year.

-The Grand Egyptian Museum has taken almost 20 years to create, from architectural competition to planned opening now later in 2023.
+The Grand Egyptian Museum has taken almost 20 years to create, from architectural competition to planned opening now late in 2024.

 National Museum of Egyptian Civilisation opens fully to the public.
 Visitors browse exhibits at Egypt’s new National Museum of Egyptian Civilisation (NMEC) in the Fustat district of Old Cairo, after the museum opened fully to the public, the day after a procession of floats carried the mummified remains of 22 pharaohs passed through the capital to their new resting place at the museum.